 If yes, then you seem to use the right model, and you can go ahead tweaking it.

-If no, you might consider a search for another model template or go through the model to figure out how the model could be adjusted to serve your needs.
+If no, you might consider searching for another model template or if you can manage to do it yourself, you can go through the model to figure out how the model could be adjusted to serve your needs.

 4. Which are the assumptions?

 Once you understand the objective and the structure of the model, it’s time to pay a closer look at the assumptions.
 Many financial modelers use a different color code to differentiate assumptions (e.g., blue) from calculations visually (e.g., black).
 Normally assumptions can either be summarized on one assumption sheet but many times assumptions are spread out across the whole model and different sheet.
 Using a color code to highlight such assumptions, make it much easier to review a model.
 In case your model does not have such a color code applies, one trick to better understand a financial model is to add a different font color yourself.

 Below is an excerpt of an example assumption sheet.
 Here, it is shown where all figures which contain assumptions are in blue font and grey background.

 How does the model react to a change of assumptions

 A next check you can do is to play around with the assumptions to see how the model’s output (e.g., NPV or IRR) change when you change the assumptions.
 Try to do this systematically to figure out which assumption influences the output the most.